epiphanatic/api-evaluation/README.md

 However, if you wish to run the [tests](#testing) then you will need to install the dependencies using `npm install`.

 Or, if you wish to completely recreate the application then you will need to create a Firebase project that you plan on linking to the application.
 Go to the [Firebase console](https://console.firebase.google.com/) to do so.
-You will also need to ensure that you are on the Blaze plan (pay as you go) as this is required to use next gen cloud functions and make requests to external APIs.
+You will also need to ensure that you are on the Blaze plan (pay as you go) as this is required to use cloud functions and make requests to external APIs.
 In the console click on "Functions" and then "Get started" and you will be prompted to do enable billing and upgrade to the Blaze plan.

 Then you will need to install the Firebase CLI locally in a terminal using `npm install -g firebase-tools`.
 Then in the directory on your computer where you have this source code stored, run `firebase init` to initialise cloud functions and link to your project.
 During the init prompts,choose Functions only with spacebar when prompted, then use an existing project (the one you just created), and use TypeScript as the language.
 You can then install the dependencies when prompted or run `npm install` afterward.